Azure/azure-storage-ruby/README.md

 # Getting Started for Contributors

+If you would like to become an active contributor to this project please follow the instructions provided in [Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).

 ## Development Environment Setup

 To get the source code of the SDK via **git** just type: